gustavju/ICan/README.md

 ## Frontend

-The frontend of the system is writen with React and Redux and can be found here - [ICan](https://github.com/purree/ICan-Frontend)
+The frontend of the system is written with React and Redux and can be found here - [ICan](https://github.com/purree/ICan-Frontend)

 ## Authors
 * [**Adam Kolterud**](https://github.com/Stuix)